 Dredged material placement planning is outside of the scope of this plan as it is a Navigation function.
 Dredge material placement is coordinated with regulatory and management agencies through the On Site Inspection Team.
 This multiagency team helps determine selection of available placement options for planned and emergency dredging.
 Dredge placement is coordinated with the public and agencies through Dredged Material Management Plans.
 Dredging is completed for the purpose of operating and maintaining the 9-foot navigation channel.
+In some instances, dredged material is placed in existing stands of floodplain forest to increase topographic diversity.
+By creating a variety of elevations within the floodplain, natural resource managers can improve tree species diversity to benefit wildlife.
 Placement of material directly for, and funded by, recreation is not feasible given scarcity of recreation funds and costs of dredging.
 Dredged material areas are not designated or maintained as swim areas.
 Incidental recreational use of dredge placement areas is allowed subject to land classifications and management agency regulations.